 The Fall Creek Falls pool is open Memorial Day through Labor Day.
 The park offers an Olympic-sized pool, in addition to a wading pool.
 Modern bathhouses and a snack bar are available.
 The pool is closed on Tuesdays.
 Admission is $4 per person for ages four and older.
 Cabin and camping guests pay half price.
 Lifeguards are on duty and the pool is accessible to persons with disabilities.
 For more information about season pool passes, pool rental parties or other pool information, contact 423-881-5642.

-The Fall Creek Falls Stables are located within the park.
-There are 2 miles of trail.
-Guided trail rides are scheduled hourly and are approximately 45 minutes.
-The stables are open daily mid-March until October 31st from 9am to 6pm CST.
-Cost is $25 per person Cash Only.
-For more information call 423/881-5952.
+The Fall Creek Falls Stables are located within the park and are privately leased.
+There are two miles of trail.
+Guided trail rides are scheduled hourly and last approximately 45 minutes.
+The stables are open daily mid-March until October 31 from 9 a.m. to 6 p.m.
+CT.
+Cost is $25 per person, cash Only.
+For more information call the stables at 423-881-5952.

 Fall Creek Falls State Park is home to one of the most challenging 18-hole layouts carved out of the densely forested woodlands of the Cumberland Plateau.
 The course opened in 1972 and was designed by renowned designer Joe Lee.
 In 1998 the greens were rebuilt and restored to their original design and drainage work was performed in all 71 bunkers.